codebasedlearning/python_course/0x04/README.md

 - Then, in Part 3, refactor your solution to be as Pythonic and object-oriented as possible.
 This means using or creating appropriate (data) classes and hierarchies, aiming for efficiency in your algorithms and solutions, and considering best practices.

-## Advent of Code

-These first puzzles are inspired by those from 'Advent of Code.'
-For scientific purposes, I have used only the basic concept and included self-generated data specific to the task to prevent any legal issues.

-For more information and to enjoy the engaging story, please visit [here](https://adventofcode.com) and register for next Christmas!
-Finally, I would like to thank Eric Wastl, who invented and organised 'Advent of Code.'

 ## Input Data